-MACROP can now be used in future operations.
+MACROP can now be used in future operation.

 But it is not very general.
-The above can be easily generalized with variables used in place of the blocks.
-However, generalization is not always that easy
+The above can be easily generalised with variables used in place of the blocks.
+However generalisation is not always that easy

-Non-Serializable subgoals:
+Non Serializable subgoals:

-Non serializability means that working on one subgoal will necessarily interfere with previous solution to another subgoal.
+Non serializability means that working on one subgoal will necessarily interfere withprevious solution to another subgoal

-Macro operators can be used for games like 8-Puzzle (foe ex we have correctly placed 4 tilesand our job is to put fifth without disturbing the earlier tiles.
+Macro operators can be used for games like 8-Puzzle(foe ex we have correctly placed 4 tilesand our job is to put fifth without disturbing the earlier tiles.